Church of the Rock Calgary asserts and holds to the following fundamental truths as the foundational doctrines of the Kingdom of God.

 d) Christ was born of a virgin (Isaiah 7:14, Matthew 1:23, Luke 1:34).

-- b) The first man, Adam, through disobedience, fell from the grace of God, and thus sin entered into the world and spread to all men (Romans 5:12).
-Since the fall of Adam all mankind has been born with a sinful nature (Ephesians 2:3).
+b) The first man, Adam, through disobedience, fell from the grace of God, and thus sin entered into the world and spread to all humans (Romans 5:12).
+Since the fall of Adam all humanity has been born with a sinful nature (Ephesians 2:3).

 Satan is a fallen angel, and an enemy of God and mankind (Isaiah.
 14:12-16, Ezekiel 28:12-16, 1 Peter 5:8, 1 John 3:8).